bitlap/smt/README_EN.md

   - `verbose` Whether to enable detailed log.
   - `excludeFields` Whether to exclude the specified `var` fields, default is `Nil`.
   - Only support `class`.
-  - When used with `@toString`, it must be put last.
-Known problems.

 - Example